astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 how an object in free fall near the Earth's surface is equivalent to the object floating in deep space.
 If a bottle of water near the Earth has a hole in the side, gravity will pull the water downward, but the bottom of the bottle will push back against the water, and the water will squirt out the side.
 If the bottle were floating far away from gravity, there would be no reason for the water to squirt out the hole, and it would simply stay in the bottle.
 Therefore, if the Equivalence Principle is valid, water should stay inside of a bottle in free fall near the Earth.
 In the short video included here, a bottle of water is suspended from the ceiling, generating a stream out a hole in its side.
 At about five seconds in, the string holding the bottle is cut.
-You will note that the stream disappears and both the top of the stream and the bottle itself fall at the same rate thereafter.
+You will note that the water stops streaming and both the top of the existing stream and the bottle itself fall at the same rate thereafter.

 <video controls src="_static/EquivV.m4v"></video>